-The Transportation Board will covenant in a Continuing Disclosure Agreement in substantially the form set forth in Appendix F, for the benefit of the holders of the 2016 Notes, to provide to the MSRB Annual Reports with respect to itself as issuer and the GARVEE Notes Program.
+The Transportation Board will covenant in a Continuing Disclosure Agreement in substantially the form set forth in Appendix F, for the benefit of the holders of the 2017 Notes, to provide to the MSRB Annual Reports with respect to itself as issuer and the GARVEE Notes Program.
 Similarly, the Transportation Board will provide Event Notices to the MSRB.

-The Transportation Board is aware that it has not complied with certain continuing disclosure undertakings as described below.
-In making timely filings of its Annual Reports for Fiscal Year 2011, the Transportation Board inadvertently neglected to connect the Oak Grove Connector Bonds' CUSIP information to its Annual Reports.
-The Transportation Board subsequently remedied the inadvertent omission.
-In addition, the Transportation Board did not timely file notice of a rating upgrade for one of its bond programs.
+The Transportation Board is aware that it has not complied with certain continuing disclosure undertakings in that (i) it did not timely file notice of a rating upgrade for one of its bond programs and (ii) its Annual Reports for Fiscal Years 2012-2015 may not have contained all the information that was required to be included.
 The Transportation Board has taken steps to ensure future compliance with its undertakings regarding Rule 15c2-12.